statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 |             |                  |             | signer(p') == p |
 | Chal(n,s,p) | timeout(S)       | Closed(s)   | matches(S)      |

-Here, `matches(S)` indicates that the current on-chain channel state is `S`.
+Here, `matches(S)` indicates that the current adjudicator state is `S`.
 `Chal` is used as a short-hand for `Challenge`.
-In other words, applying `timeout` to a `Challenge` state only has an effect if the state has not changed since the adjudicator timer has started.
+In other words, applying `timeout` to a `Challenge` state only has an effect if the adjudicator state has not changed since the adjudicator timer has started.
 Applying `timeout` to an open state has no effect, as the transition is not listed in this table.

-We use the notation `A >> S` to denote the state resulting in applying action `A` to state `S`.
+We use the notation `A >> S` to denote the adjudicator state resulting in applying action `A` to adjudicator state `S`.

 # Safety